stayForward09/Rythm_react_gatsby/src/pages/disciplines/rhythmic-gymnastics.md

 position: 1
 title: Rhythmic Gymnastics
 ---

-## OUR RHYTHMIC GYMNASTICS TRAINING ENCOMPASSES:
+## Our rhythmic gymnastics training encompasses

-* Conditioning, stretching and endurance training
+- Conditioning, stretching and endurance training
-* Technical difficulties under the FIG (2016/2019) Rhythmic Gymnastic code of point
+- Technical difficulties under the FIG (2016/2019) Rhythmic Gymnastic code of point
-* The study and the technical difficulty of the 5 different apparatus
+- The study and the technical difficulty of the 5 different apparatus
-* Ballet
+- Ballet
-* Creation of Individual and Group routines
+- Creation of Individual and Group routines
-* Competitions
+- Competitions

 ![](/assets/rhythmic-gymnastic.jpeg)

-## OUR TIMETABLE
+## Our timetable

-### **East London**
+### East London

 **Monday**